 The Board has two main responsibilities in relation to risk.

-One is to determine the risk appetite and communicate to the organisation what constitutes acceptable risk-taking.
-The second responsibility, which is delegated to the Audit Committee, is to oversee the management process for the identification, assessment and mitigation of risk across the Group.
+The first is to determine the Group's risk appetite and communicate this across the organisation.
+The second is delegated to the Audit and Risk Committee, is to oversee the management process for the identification, assessment and mitigation of risk across the Group.